 oldest printed book in Denmark

-oldest printed book in Denmark and the Nordic
+oldest printed book in Denmark - and in the

-countries is the Dalby book from 1060 and written
+Nordic countries - is the Dalby book from 1060

 eldest book from 1275

-eldest book of King Frederik IIIs Royal collection
+eldest book at King Frederik IIIs Royal collection

 Oldest Danish book